 DWP Debt Management and overpayments

 You may be contacted by DWP Debt Management if you owe money to the Department for Work and Pensions (DWP).
-This may happen if the DWP has made a mistake, you didn’t give the correct information when you applied, or you’ve had a change in circumstances that you should have told the DWP about.
+This can happen because:

 What are DWP debts?